-Halifax provides professional interpretation services for many languages.
-Our interpreters cover the whole Balkan region and can travel elsewhere if required.
-Our interpreting services cover all situations where you need a professional simultaneous or consecutive interpreter:
+Halifax provides professional interpretation services, online or live, for many languages.
+Our interpreters cover the whole Balkan region in person and can travel elsewhere if required.
+We cover all situations where you need a professional simultaneous or consecutive interpreter:

 - An official interpreter to appear at a notary’s office, a government service or a wedding ceremony